 When Quorum reviews a checking or savings account application, we may perform a soft pull on an applicant’s credit report through one of the three major credit reporting agencies (TransUnion, Experian, Equifax) for verification purposes, and also run the name through ChexSystems to see if there is a report in their system.
 Neither of these actions will impact an applicant’s credit score in any way.

 How does Quorum determine interest rates on its savings products?

-As with all depository institutions (savings and commercial banks, credit unions and loans and savings associations), the APY on traditional savings accounts is variable and closely linked to the Federal Funds Rate set by the Federal Reserve.
+As with all depository institutions (savings and commercial banks, credit unions and loans and savings associations), the APY on a traditional savings accounts is variable and closely linked to the Federal Funds Rate set by the Federal Reserve.
 Rates can go up when the economy is doing well, and they can go down when the economy weakens.
 Quorum closely monitors Federal rates and looks for ways to remain competitive.